stormpath/stormpath-documentation/source/reference.rst

       - ``challenge=true``
       - Generates a new SMS Factor.
 If you include a ``challenge`` with a ``message`` then it will simultaneously create the Factor and send a challenge.
 Instead, you can just add in the ``challenge=true`` URL parameter, which will generate a challenge with the default message.

   For an example of how to an add an SMS Factor, see :ref:`mfa-adding-factor-sms`.
-For an example of how to simultaneously add and challenge an SMS Factor, see :ref:`fa-challenge-during`.
+For an example of how to simultaneously add and challenge an SMS Factor, see :ref:`mfa-challenge-during`.

   **Creating a Google Authenticator Factor**